 TANF cases with SNAP and no earned income.

 - See PM 19-07-01 for a complete description of a Mid-Point Reporting household.

 Note: A SNAP household is defined as a household in which all members purchase and prepare food together.

 - A Mid-Point Reporting case is redetermined every 12 months with an interim SNAP and TANF Mid-Point Report form completed in the 6th month of the approval period.

-The income amount for the next 12-months is based on the income received in the last 30 days, unless the unit reports a change.
+- The income amount for the next 12 months is based on the income received in the last 30 days, unless the unit reports a change.
 If a change is reported use best estimate based on the client's statement; see PM 13-02-03.

 NOTE: For redeterminations on TANF Earned Income cases without SNAP benefits, see PM 19-02-01-c.

-When income exceeds the unit's Gross Monthly Income Standard in a calendar month, the SNAP unit must report this to the local office by the 10th calendar day of the next month.
+When income exceeds the unit's Gross Monthly Income Standard in a calendar month, the SNAP household must report this to the Family Community Resource Center (FCRC) by the 10th calendar day of the next month.

 A TANF (no SNAP) Mid-Point Reporting household is only responsible to report changes when completing the interim Mid-Point Report form and at REDE.
 All questions must be answered and any changes in circumstances related to the questions asked on the Mid-Point Report and REDE, whichever is applicable, must be reported.